christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 ### Feed Forward

 - Phase 0 exposed two local validation prerequisites for later queue-based work: a valid GitHub App private key/JWT source is required before any GitHub dispatch-based comparison is meaningful, and local API invocation needs an explicit bearer-token acquisition step if the benchmark continues to go through the proxied API route.
+- Phase 1 locked the workflow queue contract on the existing `MessageBody` envelope and the existing `ExampleQueue` trigger.
+Phase 2 should build on that branch, replacing validation-only handling with Durable event raising and duplicate protection keyed by `instanceId`, `runId`, `runAttempt`, and message type.

 ---